-- Pupils and staff will be informed that the use of school e-mail or messaging accounts will be monitored. - Staff may access personal web-based e-mail accounts from school but must not use these for communications with parents or pupils. - Under no circumstances should users use e-mail to communicate material (either internally or externally), which is defamatory or obscene. - Pupils may only use approved e-mail or message accounts on the school system. - Pupils should immediately tell a staff member if they receive an offensive e-mail or message. - Pupils should not reveal details of themselves or others, such as address or telephone number, or arrange to meet anyone via an e-mail or message. - Pupils wishing to send e-mails to an external person or organisation must be authorised by a member of staff before sending. - Information of a sensitive nature should not be sent by unencrypted e-mail.
+- Pupils, staff and governors will be informed that the use of school e-mail or messaging accounts will be monitored. - Staff may access personal web-based e-mail accounts from school but must not use these for communications with parents or pupils. - Under no circumstances should users use e-mail to communicate material (either internally or externally), which is defamatory or obscene. - Pupils may only use approved e-mail or message accounts on the school system. - Pupils should immediately tell a staff member if they receive an offensive e-mail or message. - Pupils should not reveal details of themselves or others, such as address or telephone number, or arrange to meet anyone via an e-mail or message. - Pupils wishing to send e-mails to an external person or organisation must be authorised by a member of staff before sending. - Information of a sensitive nature should not be sent by unencrypted e-mail, including, but not limited to emailed information between governors and staff and governors.